fredstro/hilbertmodgroup/README.md

 ```console
 $ make <command>
 ```
-The following commands are run in your local SagMath environment:
+The following commands are run in your local SageMath environment:
-1. `build` -- builds the package in place (sometimes useful for development).
+1. `sage-build` -- builds the package, including wheel and source distribution
-2. `sdist` -- create a source distribution in /sdist (can be installed using `sage -pip install sdist/<dist name>`)
+2. `sage-sdist` -- build source distribution only
-3. `install` -- build and install the package in the currently active sage environment
+3. `sage-install` -- build and install the package
-4. `clean` -- remove all build and temporary files
-5. `test` -- run sage's doctests (same as `sage -t src/*`)
+4. `test` -- run sage's doctests (same as `sage -t src/*`)
-6. `examples` -- run a Jupyter notebook with the SageMath kernel initialised at the `/examples` directory.
-7. `tox` -- run `sage -tox` with all environments: `doctest`, `coverage`, `pycodestyle`, `relint`, `codespell`
-   Note: If your local SageMath installation does not contain tox this will run `sage -pip install tox`.
+5. `tox` -- run `sage -tox` with all environments: `doctest`, `coverage`, `pycodestyle`, `relint`, `codespell` (   Note: If your local SageMath installation does not contain tox this will run `sage -pip install tox`.)
+6. `sage-examples` -- run `sage --notebook=jupyterlab` initialised at the `/examples` directory.

+The following commands are run in the current virtual environment (an error is raised if you are not in a virtual environment so for global installation please just run `python -m build .` etc.)

+6. `build` -- builds the package, including wheel and source distribution
+7. `sdist` -- build source distribution only
+8. `install` -- build and install the package
+9. `examples` -- installs `jupyterlab` and runs `jupyter lab` with the SageMath kernel installed and initialised at the `/examples` directory.

 The following commands are run in an isolated docker container and requires docker to be installed and running:

-1. `docker` -- build a docker container with the tag `hilbertmodgroup-{GIT_BRANCH}`
+1. `docker-build` -- build a docker container with the tag `hilbertmodgroup-{GIT_BRANCH}`
 2. `docker-rebuild` -- rebuild the docker container without cache
 3. `docker-test` -- run SageMath's doctests in the docker container
 4. `docker-examples` -- run a Jupyter notebook with the SageMath kernel initialised at the `/examples` directory